Colombia peace talks in limbo over kidnapped army general

 The FARC stopped them in August 2013 to review the government's plan to put any peace deal to a referendum.

+The halt in talks would not affect the country's economy, Finance Minister Mauricio Cardenas told journalists at a banking conference in the city of Medellin.
+The Colombia stock market was closed on Monday for a holiday.

-(Additional reporting by Luis Jaime Acosta and Monica Garcia,; Editing by Helen Murphy, Andrew Cawthorne, W Simon and Ken Wills)
+(Additional reporting by Luis Jaime Acosta; Editing by Andrew Cawthorne, Helen Murphy and W Simon)